Maoist involvement in the Nandigram violence: Alleged TMC-Maoist links

 CPI (Maoist) released a single-page statement dated 31 December 2010, where they claimed that there was a "movement-oriented alliance with Trinamool Congress" and Mamata Banerjee was in telephonic contact with the Maoists at that time, for both Singur and Nandigram protests.
 They also said that they wanted to maintain and strengthen relationship with Banerjee.
 However, TMC denied those charges, alleging that the statement was planted by CPI(M) to malign their party.

-In the 2014 pamphlet, CPI (Maoist) claimed that then Union Railway Minister and Trinamool Congress leader Mamta Banerjee had planned the violent agitations in Singur and Nandigram with help from the Maoists.
+In the 2014 pamphlet, CPI (Maoist) claimed that then Union Railway Minister and Trinamool Congress leader Mamata Banerjee had planned the violent agitations in Singur and Nandigram with help from the Maoists.
 The Trinamool Congress has, so far, denied this.

 According to an intelligence officer, few local TMC leaders approached Maoists of Jharkhand and Andhra Pradesh to fight a proxy battle for them against CPI(M)'s armed goons.
 TMC rubbished those claims, stating that they had no need to seek help from Maoist-Naxalites of other states and their political rivals were blaming them "only to justify their planned violence."

 In 2010, the then minister Sisir Adhikari was accused of giving money to a Bangladeshi arms dealer to supply arms to BUPC activists to fight CPI(M) cadres.
 After some days West Bengal police's CID claimed that the then TMC MP Suvendu Adhikari was supplying arms to Maoists for countering CPI(M) during the Nandigram violence in 2007.
 Suvendu was accused of supplying over 1,000 rounds of ammunition to the guerillas.
 Madhusudan Mondal, the Maoist zonal committee secretary at Nandigram, also confessed that Suvendu had supplied arms to the rebels.